iciis/contabo-vps-review/README.md

-# Contabo VPS Hosting 2025: Still the Best Low-Cost Option?
+# Contabo VPS Review 2025: Still the Best Low-Cost Option?

 When it comes to **budget-friendly VPS hosting**, the options can feel endless—but not all deliver the performance they promise.
 After testing several providers, **I finally landed on Contabo**, and it turned out to be a smart move.